Helen lives and works on Jagera and Turrbal country. She acknowledges their lands were stolen, and sovereignty was never ceded.

 2022

-Workshop: A Positive Take on Negative Space, QUT Faculty of Creative Industries, Education & Social Justice, School of Design,Visual Communication, (Co-presenter Tiana Jefferies)
+A Positive Take on Negative Space Workshop, QUT Faculty of Creative Industries, Education & Social Justice, School of Design,Visual Communication, (Co-presenter Tiana Jefferies)

 2021

-Workshop: Stop Motion Erasure Animation, Redland Art Gallery (Co-presenter Natalie Wood)
+Stop Motion Erasure Animation Workshop, Redland Art Gallery (Co-presenter with Natalie Wood)

-Mark Making, Redland Art Gallery (Co-presenter Jude Roberts)
+Mark Making Workshop, Redland Art Gallery (Co-presenter Jude Roberts)

 2017